 Karen's Past Comes Back to Haunt Her

-Megan Mullally returns to her iconic role as Karen Walker on NBC's "Will & Grace," which will be revived on the network this fall.
+Megan Mullally has returned to her iconic role as Karen Walker on NBC's "Will & Grace," which begins its final season October 24.

-Mullally starred alongside Rob Lowe and Jenna Fischer in Sky TV's "You, Me and the Apocalypse," which aired on NBC in 2015 following a run in the U.K. She co-starred for seven seasons on Rob Corddry's multi-Emmy-winning TV series "Childrens Hospital," and recurred on "Parks and Recreation" as the evil Tammy, opposite her real-life husband, Nick Offerman.
+Mullally starred alongside Rob Lowe and Jenna Fischer in Sky TV's "You, Me and the Apocalypse," which aired on NBC in 2015 following a run in the U.K. She also co-starred on Rob Corddry's satirical Emmy-winning TV series "Childrens Hospital" and recurred on "Parks and Recreation" as the evil Tammy, opposite her real-life husband, Nick Offerman.

-On stage, Mullally has appeared in four Broadway musicals and one play: the 1994 revival of "Grease," 1995's Tony Award-winning "How to Succeed in Business Without Really Trying" opposite Matthew Broderick, the 2008 Mel Brooks original musical "Young Frankenstein" and the 2014 smash hit production of Terrence McNally's "It's Only a Play," alongside Nathan Lane, Matthew Broderick and F. Murray Abraham.
-That same year she co-starred as Adelaide opposite Lane in Carnegie Hall's critically lauded production of "Guys and Dolls."
-Off-Broadway Mullally appeared opposite Offerman in The New Group's production of "Annapurna" following a successful run at L.A.'s Odyssey Theatre.
-At the Odyssey, Mullally also starred in Adam Bock's "The Receptionist," for which she received a Backstage West Garland Award.
+On the stage, Mullally has appeared in two Broadway musicals: a 1994 revival of "Grease," with Rosie O'Donnell, and 1995's "How to Succeed in Business Without Really Trying," opposite Matthew Broderick.
+She returned to Broadway in the Mel Brooks original musical "Young Frankenstein."
+She also starred in the New Group's production of Sharr White's "Annapurna," opposite Offerman.
+This followed a successful 2009 run at L.A.'s Odyssey Theatre in Adam Bock's "The Receptionist," for which she was awarded a Backstage West Garland Award.

-Last year Mullally and Offerman toured their comedy show, "Summer of 69: No Apostrophe," which aired as a special on Epix.
+Mullally and Offerman toured their comedy show, "Summer of 69: No Apostrophe," which was recorded for a comedy special in 2017.